sipha-parser/sipha/README.md

 A flexible, incremental parsing library for Rust with support for multiple parsing algorithms.
 Sipha is designed from the ground up to support **incremental parsing**—the ability to efficiently re-parse only the changed portions of your code, making it ideal for interactive applications like IDEs, editors, and language servers.

+📚 **[Read the Book](https://sipha-parser.github.io/sipha/)** - Comprehensive guide and documentation

-## Status: Early Development
+## Status: 0.5.0 Release

-Sipha is currently in **alpha** and under active development.
-The API is subject to change, and some features may be incomplete.
+Sipha 0.5.0 provides a stable foundation for incremental parsing with multiple backends.
+The core API is stable, though some advanced features may continue to evolve.
 We welcome feedback and contributions!

 ## Key Features